Open enrollment in Wisconsin

 Parents of accepted applicants must notify the nonresident district if the pupil will attend the nonresident district in the 2023-24 school year.
 If the parent fails to make this notification, the nonresident district may refuse to allow the pupil to attend the district.

-Good news: you can still apply using the alternative application procedure starting July 1st!
+Unfortunately, enrollment for students in grades 6-12 is now closed for 2022-23.
+Students in grades 4K-5 can still apply using the alternative application procedure.
 The first thing you should do is contact us with your reason or special circumstances for missing the deadline.
 There are currently 7 distinct qualifications to apply outside of the regular open enrollment application period:

 - The pupil’s resident school district determines that the pupil is a victim of a violent crime.